celo-org/celo-monorepo/packages/docs/command-line-interface/locked-gold.md

 ### List

-View information about all of the account's deposits
+View information about all of the account's commitments

 ```
 USAGE